brandoncalia/PiTunes/README.md

 * A better way to deal with the refresh screen
 * Different ways of storing data over time
 * Need to implement better error catching, if connection errors occur
+* UPDATE: there is an error with song names that contain certain special characters.
+This won't take long to fix.